CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 The tests here are technically correct however they need to be simplified in order to be accepted as proper answers.
-In order to properly make amends for this issue changing that function `deriv`{.verbatim} is not necessary since we can instead change the other functions, the lower levels to account for the technicality.
+In order to properly make amends for this issue changing that function `deriv`  is not necessary since we can instead change the other functions, the lower levels to account for the technicality.